RedHatWorkshops/amqv7-workshop/demos/broker/high-availability/README.md

 ![alt text](etc/backup.png "Broker Diagram")

-Now lets look at the configurations of the brokers, the first thing you will notice is that both the configurations both have clustered configs (i.e. `broadcast-groups`, `discovery-groups`, and `cluster-connections`).
+Now let's look at the configurations of the brokers, the first thing you will notice is that both the configurations have clustered configs (i.e. `broadcast-groups`, `discovery-groups`, and `cluster-connections`).
 Even though this is not specifically a clustered topology the same mechanics are used in sharing the topology with the master node, it also simplifies the configuration if multiple live/back pairs are deployed in a cluster.